Presidential Awards for Interdisciplinary Research (PAIR)

 Commensurate with the level of funding requested, it is anticipated that PAIR funding may support the following categorical activities:

-(Tier I – Early Career Award) Activities that advance small teams’ scholarly efforts with the potential of seeding new initiatives.
+(Tier I – New Teams) Activities that advance small teams’ scholarly efforts with the potential of seeding new initiatives.
 A Tier I team should consist of faculty members from different disciplines who seek to form a closer partnership and to develop a track record of collaborative scholarly and/or creative endeavors (maximum of $100,000 annually).
-The lead investigator must be a tenure-track member of the Auburn University faculty.
-Potential outcomes of Tier I funding should reflect a team that is strongly positioned to pursue interdisciplinary funding opportunities from both federal and non-federal entities such as (but not limited to) NEH Collaborative Research grants; NIH R15 and R21 grants, foundation grants, industry funding, federal/non-federal planning grants, etc.
+Principal Investigator eligibility follows the institutional requirements set forth in the University's Statement of Principal Investigator Eligibility.
+Potential outcomes of Tier I funding should reflect a team that is strongly positioned to pursue interdisciplinary funding opportunities from both federal and non-federal entities such as (but not limited to) NEH Collaborative Research grants; NIH R15 and R21 grants, foundation grants, industry funding, federal/non-federal planning grants, etc. Proposals will be reviewed by Associate Deans for Research, and may be reviewed by external reviewers, as deemed appropriate.

-(Tier II – Established Investigator Award) Activities that may result in the creation or development of new Auburn initiatives (e.g., a new research area).
+(Tier II – Established Teams) Activities that may result in the creation or development of new Auburn initiatives (e.g., a new research area).
 A Tier II team should consist of faculty that have a track-record of collaborative scholarly activities (joint presentations, papers, books; the design and generation of processes, products, artifacts, performances, etc.) and who seek to expand and enhance that collaboration by sustaining its operations via external sponsorship (maximum of $250,000 annually).
-The lead investigator must be a tenured member of the Auburn University faculty.
-Potential outcomes of Tier II funding should reflect a team that is well-positioned to pursue highly competitive federal and non-federal funding opportunities such as (but not limited to) NIH R01 grants, NSF INSPIRE grants, Gates Foundation Grand Challenges, etc.
+Principal Investigator eligibility follows the institutional requirements set forth in the University's Statement of Principal Investigator Eligibility.
+Potential outcomes of Tier II funding should reflect a team that is well-positioned to pursue highly competitive federal and non-federal funding opportunities such as (but not limited to) NIH R01 grants, NSF INSPIRE grants, Gates Foundation Grand Challenges, etc. Proposals will be reviewed by Associate Deans for Research, and may be reviewed by external reviewers, as deemed appropriate.

-(Tier III – High Impact Research Award) Activities that would position the team to be highly competitive for both federal and non-federal large-scale funding opportunities (e.g., externally funded “Center” grants) to address research questions of national and/or global significance.
+(Tier III – High Impact Teams) Activities that would position the team to be highly competitive for both federal and non-federal large-scale funding opportunities (e.g., externally funded “Center” grants) to address research questions of national and/or global significance.
 A Tier III team should have a significant track-record of scholarly and/or creative collaboration, some level of externally funded research activities, and should be poised to make ground-breaking advances through a large, nationally recognized, externally sponsored effort (maximum of $500,000 annually).
-The lead investigator must be a tenured member of the Auburn University faculty.
-Potential funding opportunities that may be pursued through Tier III funding may include (but is not limited to) NSF Center grants, NIH Program or Center grants, etc.
+Principal Investigator eligibility follows the institutional requirements set forth in the University's Statement of Principal Investigator Eligibility.
+Potential funding opportunities that may be pursued through Tier III funding may include (but is not limited to) NSF Center grants, NIH Program or Center grants, etc. Proposals will be reviewed by external reviewers, with additional evaluation by Associate Deans for Research.

 PAIR funds are principally intended to support the organization and development of teams including faculty, undergraduates, graduate students, post-doctoral fellows, and staff.
 Funds are to be used for meeting planning and participation, coordination/facilitation of symposia, preparation of planning documents, proposal development and commensurate activities including but not limited to the purchase of research-specific equipment, supplemental data collection, partial stipend support for student participation, travel costs and other related expenses eventually leading to external sponsorship of the proposed scholarly efforts.